-Over the past decade, ed tech professionals have transformed themselves from information technology specialists into strategic leaders whose work plays a critical role in all aspects of the education environment.
+Over the past decade, ed tech professionals have transformed themselves from IT specialists into strategic leaders whose work plays a critical role in all aspects of the education environment.
 We're excited to see what the next decade has in store!

-3. The 3 biggest challenges facing CTOs are budget and resource limitations, changing the culture of teaching, and breaking down district-wide barriers.
+4. The 3 biggest challenges facing CTOs remained the same: budget and resource limitations, changing the culture of teaching, and breaking down district-wide barriers.

-6. Last year's survey showed that IT leadership is remarkably stable: unlike superintendents, a sizable majority of CTOs have been in their positions for 6+ years.
+6. Last year's survey showed that IT leadership is remarkably stable: unlike superintendents, a majority of CTOs have been in their positions for 6+ years.
 However, a full 50% of current CTOs plan to retire in the next 10 years and more than half of them are unaware of any succession plan, threatening future instability for the profession.

-10. Nearly 72% of respondents were familiar with CoSN's Certified Education Technology Leader (CETL) program, a strong showing for a year-old program.
+10. Nearly 72% of respondents were familiar with CoSN's Certified Education Technology Leader (CETL) program, a strong showing up from 50% last year.